Rebolos85/Appetiser-Coding-Challenge/README.md

    - Kotlin Coroutines
    - Hilt Depedency Injection
    - Room
    - Retrofit
-   -
-   -Glide- to display images and also to keep taking care of caching and keeping a low memory impact when doing image manipulations.
+   - Glide- to display images and also to keep taking care of caching and keeping a low memory impact when doing image manipulations.
    - Swipe Refresher

    Authors and Acknowledgment
    This is for Appetiser Apps submission purposes only.

     Roberto A Rebolos Jr